There is a saying in the world of cryptocurrencies:

 FYI: ‘Trezor’ means ‘vault’ in Czech.

-Trezor are considered pioneers in this space as the company created the first cryptocurrency hardware wallet for using updated cryptography.
+Trezor is considered a pioneer in this space as the company created the first cryptocurrency hardware wallet using updated cryptography.

 You can use the wallet with Windows, Mac, and Linux.

 Trezor One Supported Coins

 In addition, the Trezor One provides support for over 1,289 cryptocurrency coins and tokens like Bitcoin, Litecoin, Ethereum (+all ERC-20) and more:

 You can always access the entire wallet via your personal 12 to 24 words long recovery seed.